J1b1x/Forms/README.md

 ```

 ## Image fix
-#### Image fix is a workaround for a MCPE MenuForm bug, where url images take ages to load
+#### Image fix is a workaround for a MCPE MenuForm bug, where url button images take ages to load
 #### To make this work you only need to do the [registration](#registration)

 ### ServerSettingsForm